cosmos/sdk-tutorials/interchain-exchange/tutorial/05-sell-orders.md

 ### Pre-transmit

+Before a sell order will be submitted, make sure it contains the following logic:

-- Check the pair exist
+- Check if the pair exists on the orderbook
-- If IBC token, burn the tokens
+- If the token is an IBC token, burn the tokens
-- If native token, lock the tokens
+- If the token is a native token, lock the tokens
-- Save the voucher received on the target chain for later denom resolve
+- Save the voucher received on the target chain to later resolve a denom

 ```go
 // keeper/msg_server_sellOrder.go